-It can be frustrating if you live in a remote or rural location to get good internet service provider.
+It can be frustrating if you live in a remote or rural location to get a good internet service provider.
 In some cases, it may be near impossible.
 Depending on where you live, your options can become quite limited.
 If you live miles away from your local town many cable and phone companies are not willing to run wires out to your location.
-It is just not cost effective for them.
+It is just not cost effective.
 If you want to stream Hulu, You Tube or Netflix you might be in luck.
 With the improvements in cellular and satellite technologies people living in remote areas now have an option.

 Checking A Broadband Map

 Your first step is to check a broadband map to see what options are in your area.
 This can be a help to see what internet service providers are in your area.
 You may be surprised to find a company that is providing broadband service that you never knew was in your area.

 - National Broadband Map – Just type in your address to see the ISP in your area.

 - Broadbandnow – Type in your zip code to see what services are available in your proximity.

 Broadband and ISP Review Sites